jmassardo/jmassardo.github.io/_posts/2019-04-08-Habitat-for-Windows-Examples.md

 I'd like to take credit for writing all these plans but, alas, I can't.
 Fortunately, the awesome folks on the Habitat team publish these, along with like 600 other core plans, in their github org, [Habitat-sh/Core-plans](https://github.com/habitat-sh/core-plans/blob/master/iis-webserverrole/plan.ps1).

 If you run across another significant pattern that isn't here, please let me know so I can update this page!

+If you have any questions or feedback, please feel free to contact me: [@jamesmassardo](https://twitter.com/jamesmassardo)